-One of ‘s pioneering social networking platforms that gained traction as a ‘desi Twitter’ is now preparing to wind down its operations.
+One of India‘s pioneering social networking platforms that gained traction as a ‘desi Twitter’ is now preparing to wind down its operations.
 Koo, the local language microblogging app had found early success by catering to Indian language speakers who were underserved by global platforms.
 However, sustaining user interest and moderating toxic content eventually proved challenging for the fledgling startup.

 Founded in 2020, Koo rapidly onboarded users who enjoyed conversing in their native tongues like Hindi, Kannada, Tamil and others.
 It marketed itself as an inclusive product promoting diversity at a time when most public conversations occurred in English.
 The app’s seamless localization appeals tapped into Indians’ sentiments towards indigenous digital services.
 Within months, it amassed a subscriber base of several million and celebrity endorsement from politicians.